bnb-chain/greenfield-storage-provider/docs/introduction/01-overview.md

 ## What is the Greenfield Storage Provider

-Storage Providers (abbreviated SP) are storage service infrastructures that organizations or individuals provide and the corresponding roles they play.
+Storage Providers (abbreviated SP) are storage service infrastructure providers.
 They use Greenfield as the ledger and the single source of truth.
 Each SP can and will respond to users' requests to write (upload) and read (download) data, and serve as the gatekeeper for user rights and authentications.

 ## Architecture